ipfs-cluster/ipfs-cluster/README.md

 ### `ipfs-cluster-service`

-`ipfs-cluster-service` runs a member node for the cluster.
+`ipfs-cluster-service` runs a cluster peer.
 Usage information can be obtained running:

 ```
 $ ipfs-cluster-service -h